Cassul/melbourne_code_club_go/Notes.md

 ## TODO
-- Index the data
+x Index the data
   x Define the Query struct
   x Define a record interface
-  x Have the records return their own query objects
-  - Update search code to use index
+  x Have the records return their own query objects x Build the index x Update search code to use index
 - Try a parallel linear search
-- Expand search to other fields
-- Expand search to other datasets
+- Expand search to other fields x Expand search to other datasets

 - Looping search UI
 - Format the results